-In conclusion, startup founders and teams around the world would benefit from this book as well which includes the wisdom Basecamp Co-founder, Jason Fried, among other entrepreneurs like Daniel Ek who is the co-founder of Spotify, investors and innovators.
+In conclusion, startup founders and teams around the world would benefit from this book which includes the wisdom Basecamp Co-founder, Jason Fried, among other entrepreneurs like Daniel Ek who is the co-founder of Spotify.
 Jason Fried talks about why startups should consider controlled scaling, bootstrapping among other pointers in his responses.
 On the same spectrum of scaling, it is critical to consider PR strategies that can help companies hack their growth in massive scale.
-Saas startups benefit a lot from online PR tools like Pressfarm, and coupled with great content marketing efforts, media relations and the Tribe of Mentors, there is opportunity to achieve growth in monumental strides.

 SaaS startups also benefit a lot from partnering with online PR agencies like Pressfarm.
 Backed by a team of PR specialists, expert writers and certified designers, Pressfarm can help you create a memorable brand image.